zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 *.....
 2 hours later*

 - Product Manager🗿: Hey, Is there any deployment?
 Why can't I access the homepage?
 - Le Senior Reviewer 🗣️: Checking....
 What the *%@$%#...
-The last PR makes the cache hit ratio very low which bring down the database...
+The last PR makes the cache hit ratio drops which bring down the database...

 *Disclaimer: Not real story of mine..*

-These kind of reviews often become bottlenecks, slowing us down, put heavy toils on developers, or in worst case, even cost us! (*Production Down*) It needs to stop!
+These *nitpicking* reviews often become bottlenecks, slowing us down, put heavy toils on developers, or in worst case, even cost us!
+Developers become so fatigue that they miss to notice fatal mistake in code review.
+It needs to stop!

-It's very possible to automate this kind of checks by leveraging existing tools and focusing on what really matters.
+It's very possible to automate this *nitpick* checks by leveraging existing tools, so that Developers can focus on what really matters.
 By then, we can speed up the code review and make it more effective.
 Say goodbye to endless debates about tabs vs. spaces!

 ---